-This information sheet gives you information you need to apply for things not listed in Information Sheets GA1 to GA16.
+This page gives you information you need to apply for things not listed in Information sheets GA1 to GA16.

 When you apply, you must show that your request will help get to a “just and timely resolution” of the complaint.